 Produces

-Full Dev Package — 5 separate engineering-ready artifacts generated independently
+Full Dev Package — 5 engineering-ready artifacts generated independently, each for a specific audience and purpose

 Capabilities